NathanJAdams/MeshIO/README.md

 <h3>Read</h3>
 To read an object create a builder object that implements [bugs](BUGS.md).

+To read an object create a builder object that implements [bugs](BUGS.md).
 Then call the meshIO.read() method passing in the builder and a file path to read from.
 If unsuccessful, a MeshIOException is thrown.

     MeshIO meshIO = new MeshIO();